Cartus/Automated-Fact-Checking-Resources/README.md

 ## Task Definition
-Figure below shows a natural language processing (NLP) framework for automated fact-checking consisting of three stages:  (i)claim detection to identify claims that require verifica-tion; (ii)evidence retrievalto find sources supporting or refuting the claim; (iii)claim verification to assess the veracity of the claim based on the retrieved evidence.
+Figure below shows a NLP framework for automated fact-checking consisting of three stages:
+1. Claim detection to identify claims that require verification;
+2. Evidence retrievalto find sources supporting or refuting the claim;
+3. Claim verification to assess the veracity of the claim based on the retrieved evidence.

+![Framework](Figures/framework.png)

 Evidence retrieval and claim verification are sometimes tackled as a single task referred to asfactual verification, while claim detection is often tackled separately.
 Claim verificationcan be decomposed into two parts that can be tackled separately or jointly: verdict prediction, where claims are assigned truthfulness labels, and justification generation, where explanations for verdicts must be produced.

-![Framework](Figures/framework.png)

 ## Datasets
 ### Claim Detection Dataset